ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 policy for executing Search, Update, and Monitor queries against the logs in a way that maintains the high-level security guarantees of KT:

-- If all logs behave honestly, then users observe a globally-consistent view of the data associated with each label.
+- If all logs behave honestly, then users observe a globally consistent view of the data associated with each label.
 - If any log behaves dishonestly such that the prior guarantee is not met (some users observe data associated with a label that others do not), this will be